flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 The reason for the existence of the `View` variants has been explained in previous sections.
 The existence of the `I(nterface)` variants stems from C++'s approach to modeling polymorphism.

-C++ polymorphism is achieved through the use of [virtual functions](https://www.learncpp.com/cpp-tutorial/virtual-functions/).
+C++ polymorphism is achieved at runtime through the use of [virtual functions](https://www.learncpp.com/cpp-tutorial/virtual-functions/), which allow for a single function defined on some superclass to also work correctly on its subclasses.

 To create objects with polymorphic behaviour, we use the following syntax:
 `BaseClass* obj = new DerivedClass(); //or alternatives such as std::shared_ptr<BaseClass> obj = std::make_shared<DerivedClass>();`
 Any call to `obj`'s member functions are resolved at runtime (dynamic binding), with C++ calling the most derived implementation of the function.